 This can be a great tool for some basic research on influencers, or if you want to see the best way to interact with someone else on Twitter.

 Followerwonk is a freemium tool.
-There’s lots of free functionality, but if you want extra features and larger reports you’ll need to pay.
-It’s still a great tool without paying though.
+There’s lots of free functionality, but if you want extra features and larger reports, you’ll need to pay.
+It’s still a great tool without paying, though.

 Handily, you can search bios for certain words.
-This can be a good way to find people for influencer marketing or people to target yourself.
+This can be a good way to find people for influencer marketing or audience to target yourself.
 You can then sort the list by followers, social authority, and other metrics.